-Applying for jobs in the US is notoriously difficult and competitive, so you want to make sure that you’re giving yourself every single chance and putting your best foot forward.
+Applying for jobs in the US can be difficult and competitive, so you want to make sure that you're giving yourself every single chance and putting your best foot forward.
 In many cases, this best foot will mean your resume as this is the first thing that most employers will see about you.
+So here's how to customize that introduction to make sure it puts your best foot forward.

 Even though you're no doubt the perfect applicant (I believe in you) if your resume doesn't stick to these simple tips, then you're making it much more difficult for yourself!

-The only exception is if you’ve spoken to MANY people (5+) in HR in your industry here in the US and they’ve told you that two is fine.
-Even then though, cut it down.
+The only exception is if you've spoken to MANY people (5+) in HR in your industry here in the US and they've told you that two is fine.
+I've also been told that if you've got more than 10 years experience, you can allocate a page per decade but as always: keep it brief!

 Split your page into two columns and you'll see that you've just found mountains of space.
 Use those tips above in these columns and you're going to fit in more information than you possibly thought possible.